 PLEASE NOTE: This is a LIVE INSTRUCTOR-LED training event delivered ONLINE.
+Please note for this course, daily sessions are up to 7 hours including breaks.

 It covers the same scope and content as a scheduled in-person class and delivers comparable learning outcomes.